open/close all folders

 - Card-Carrying Villain: Downplayed.
 He states his resume says "Practical, smart, and a little bit evil".

-- Corrupt Corporate Executive: From what little we've heard from him, he expressed concern over how to continue running the entire planet if the mayor isn't indebted to him in some way.
+- Corrupt Corporate Executive: Zig-zagged.
+From what little we've heard from him, he expressed concern over how to continue running the entire planet if the mayor isn't indebted to him in some way.
 It's fairly clear if he's not fully in-control, then he isn't happy.
 And of course, his main motivation for going along with making robots citizens as well is how much money they'll make for him (as opposed to the moral decision of recognizing them as people).
-Mind, as corrupt as he might be, this goes hand in hand with Reasonable Authority Figure, as opposed to the his uncle's destructive stupidity.
+Mind, as dubious as his motivations might be, this goes hand in hand with Reasonable Authority Figure, as opposed to his uncle's destructive stupidity.

 - Deadpan Snarker: Whether it's to his uncle or a subordinate, he's prone to smart remarks.